tfausak/tfausak.github.io/_drafts/ruby-classes.md

 title: Ruby Classes
 ---

-Last week, I encountered an interesting problem in Ruby.
+Last week, I encountered [an interesting issue][] in Ruby.
-[The issue][] boils down to this:
+It boils down to this:
 How do you know if an object is an instance of a class?

 I had to ask this question because I help maintain [ActiveInteraction][],